Root Awakening

 “I have a stool.”

-Alex nodded slowly, processing this in the way he processed things — not evaluating, just placing it in some internal map of how people worked.
-He put his elbows on the bar.
+Alex nodded.
+He took the information in without comment and put his elbows on the bar.
 The two of them sat parallel, looking out at the room, and for a few moments neither of them said anything, and the quiet between them had no friction in it, the way quiet only got after enough shared years.

 Dale felt the knot behind his sternum go down another increment.

 There it is.
 The old current.
 Still there.
-Twenty years, the death of the third point of the triangle, a decade of drift in opposite directions — and the current was still there, immediate and easy.
-He’d forgotten that.
-Had let himself forget it, maybe, as a form of self-preservation.
+The third point of the triangle gone.
+Years of drift in opposite directions.
+And the current was still there, immediate and easy.
+He forgot that.
+Let himself forget it.

 “So.”
-Alex straightened, turned slightly on his stool.
+Alex straightened, and turned on his stool.
 “The podcast is, by every conventional metric, a disaster.”

 “Tell me.”